Skip to main content

 Add typing to your sources and resources

 We highly recommend adding types to your function signatures.
-The effort is very low, and it gives dlt much more information on what source/resource expects.
+The effort is very low, and it gives dlt much more information on what the source or resource expects.

 Doing so provides several benefits:

-1. You'll never receive the invalid data types in your code.
+1. You'll never receive invalid data types in your code.

-2. dlt will automatically parse and coerce types for you, so you don't need to parse it yourself.
+2. dlt will automatically parse and coerce types for you, so you don't need to parse them yourself.

 3. dlt can generate sample config and secret files for your source automatically.